-PESHAWAR: In view of polio outbreak in Bannu division and continuous virus circulation in the province, the provincial Emergency Operations Center has decided to launch polio case response campaign in Bannu, Dera Ismail Khan, Malakand and Hazara divisions of Khyber Pakhtunkhwa from tomorrow, June 17.
+PESHAWAR: In view of the polio outbreak in the Bannu division and continuous virus circulation in the province, the provincial Emergency Operations Center has decided to launch a polio case response campaign in Bannu, Dera Ismail Khan, Malakand, and Hazara divisions of Khyber Pakhtunkhwa from tomorrow, June 17.

-He said that the decision to this effect was taken in a high level meeting held here with Coordinator EOC Capt,(R)Kamran Ahmed Afridi in the chair.
+He said that the decision to this effect was taken in a high-level meeting held here with Coordinator EOC Capt,(R)Kamran Ahmed Afridi in the chair.

-The meeting was informed that a total of 1104023 children under the age of five will be immunized in the door to door campaign.
+The meeting was informed that a total of 1104023 children under the age of five will be immunized in the door-to-door campaign.

-A total of 4710 vaccination teams have been constituted for the campaign out of which 3127 would be mobile teams, 260 fixed teams, 235 transit teams, 60 roaming teams, 1028 community health workers while 836 Area Incharges would be deployed to monitor these teams and quality of the campaign.
+A total of 4710 vaccination teams have been constituted for the campaign out of which 3127 would be mobile teams, 260 fixed teams, 235 transit teams, 60 roaming teams, and 1028 community health workers while 836 Area Incharges would be deployed to monitor these teams and quality of the campaign.